History of RSC Anderlecht: The European successes (1968–1984)

 Goethals played with the same team as Croon did one year earlier in the final, save for defender Michel Lomme, who was replaced by Erwin Vandendaele.
-The ten other players on the field were Dutch goalkeeper Jan Ruiter; defenders Hugo Broos, Gilbert Van Binst and Jean Thissen; midfielders Jean Dockx, Ludo Coeck, François Van Der Elst and the Dutch Peter Ressel; and forwards Arie Haan and Rob Rensenbrink.
-Earlier in the season, they played the 1976 European Super Cup, winning against the European Cup holder, the Bayern Munich of Franz Beckenbauer, Gerd Müller, Ulrich Hoeneß and Karl-Heinz Rummenigge.
+The ten other players on the field were Dutch goalkeeper Jan Ruiter; defenders Hugo Broos, Gilbert Van Binst and Jean Thissen; midfielders Jean Dockx, Ludo Coeck, François Van der Elst and the Dutch Peter Ressel; and forwards Arie Haan and Rob Rensenbrink.
+Earlier in the season, they played the 1976 European Super Cup, winning against the European Cup holder, the Bayern Munich of Franz Beckenbauer, Gerd Müller, Uli Hoeneß and Karl-Heinz Rummenigge.
 The first leg was lost 2–1 at the Olympiastadion but Anderlecht won the second leg 4–1 at home.
 In the national competitions, Anderlecht finished second in the championship behind Club Brugge for the second consecutive season, and also lost the Cup final against Club Brugge.

 Anderlecht thus qualified again for the 1977–78 European Cup Winners' Cup, with the domestic championship winner Club Brugge qualifying for the European Cup.
 Anderlecht exacted their revenge in the second round of this competition after eliminating the reigning Cup Winners' Cup holders, Hamburger SV.
 After that, they eliminated also Porto and Twente to reach their third consecutive Cup Winners' Cup final.
 The match was played in Paris at the Parc des Princes against Austria Wien.
 Anderlecht won 4–0, with two goals by Rob Rensenbrink and two by Gilbert Van Binst.
 Club Brugge won again the championship, with the Purples and White finishing second.

 At the start of this 1977–78 season, several new players had arrived: Dutchmen Nico de Bree and Johnny Dusbaba and Dane Benny Nielsen.
 Franky Vercauteren become also a regular in the first team for the second consecutive season.
 At the start of the 1978–79 season, Anderlecht won the 1978 European Super Cup against Liverpool, winning the first leg 3–1 at home, then losing 2–1 at Anfield Road.
 They also entered the Cup Winners' Cup, as title holder, together with Belgian Cup holder, Beveren, but they lost in the second round to Barcelona, who would eventually win the Cup, eliminating Beveren in the semi-finals.
 This was a very good season for Beveren, as they won the Belgian league ahead of Anderlecht.
 At the end of the season, manager Raymond Goethals was replaced by Urbain Braems.
 With him, Anderlecht lost in the first round of the UEFA Cup against Dundee United, in the quarter-finals of the Belgian Cup against Standard Club Liégeois and ultimately finished fifth in the Belgian league.